 Then, there is the traditional favourite.
 Parasailing.
 Taking place over Patong Beach, guests can elevate themselves far above the crowds and the crystal clear waters for an experience that is guaranteed to deliver massive value!

 Finally, those looking to feast their eyes on something truly spectacular should consider a visit to Jui Tui Shrine or Wat Chalong Temple as a must.
-The temple is renowned for its mass of colourful exteriors and stunning craftsmanship.
+These temples are renowned for their mass of colourful exteriors and stunning craftsmanship.

-A trip to the Shrine is not complete without a visit to the firecracker house and observance of the four dragons that have been built around it.
+A trip to the Jui Tui Shrine is not complete without a visit to the firecracker house and observance of the four dragons that have been built around it.
 While the Wat Chalong Temple offers a rich history and plenty to see and observe.

 Exploring the chinese influence, and gaining an understanding of the local cultural traditions of the people living here is guaranteed to be an eye opening experience

 So there you have it.
 A list of 23 things to do in Phuket that is guaranteed to appeal to everyone in some way, shape or form.
 From beaches to visit, to adrenaline inducing activities, there are loads of things to consider.
 Add whichever of the above suggestions appeal to you when you stop by Phuket.
 If it’s a trip to Phang Nga Bay, Phi Phi or Krabi then book the Simba Sea Trips Phuket boat tour that most tickles your fancy today and enjoy an experience to last a lifetime!

 We look forward to seeing you here and can’t wait to hear how much you are enjoying your stay in Phuket when you step aboard.